fru-art/fru-scripts/BeginnerStallThieverScript/README.md

 ## Start
 - Required setup
     - Create a world hop profile
+    - Tip: This script has white-dop hop built in.
+You might choose to have longer hop breaks at crowded stalls
 - Optional setup (but recommended)
     - Turn on _Disable examine_
     - Set _NPC Attack options_ to _Hidden_ or _Always long-tap_